thneri95/wdd231/README.md

 👨‍💻 **Created by Tiago Borges**
 🎓 Software Dev Student @ BYU-Idaho
 📅 Term 4 just started — and I’m all in!
-💬 Let’s connect on [LinkedIn](https://www.linkedin.com/in/thneri/) or [GitHub](https://github.com/thneri95)
+💬 Let’s connect on!

 ---

-> This isn’t just code — it’s my evolution in real-time.
+> This isn’t just code — it’s my evolution in real-time!
-> Stay tuned.
-More coming every week. 🔥
+> Stay tuned, More coming every week 🔥